 You must be thinking: “An integrative practitioner who’s talking the talk and walking the walk and still getting sick?”

-The truth is that even experts can experience setbacks sometimes.
-Thankfully, we have the tools to help us get back up.
-And, ironically, it’s these trials that often serve as learning opportunities, allowing us to gain additional knowledge and experience to help you, our clients, more effectively.
+The truth is that even experts experience setbacks - but thankfully, we have the tools to help us get back onto our feet.
+Ironically, it is often these trials that serve as the greatest learning opportunities, allowing us to gain additional knowledge and experience to help you, our clients, more effectively.

-My main tool for healing is the Wildatarian lifestyle – a concept that arose through my bio-individual nutrition counseling practice.
-My practice is built on what I call “The Big Three,” which include protein, fat and sulfur malasborption.
+My main tool for my personal healing was the Wildatarian lifestyle – a concept that arose through my bio-individual nutrition counseling practice.
+My practice is built on what I call “The Big Four,” which include protein, fat, sulfur and oxalate malasborption.
 The Wildatarian approach is about finding the right types and amounts of each one for your individual genetics and current state of health.